 Where is the site?

 Four fields covering 12.3 hectares of land at Liddeston Ridge in Hakin, Milford Haven.
 Existing hedgerows and native woodland surrounding the fields will help shield the panels from view.

 Reduced carbon emissions and a more diverse energy supply:

-In 2012 the Port installed 2,500 solar panels across 25 of its buildings in Milford Marina and Fish Docks and Pembroke Port, installed low-energy LED bollards throughout Milford Marina as part of a renovation programme, and invested in marine energy research via Marine Energy Pembrokeshire before that.
-Further green energy ideas are being developed to further reduce the Port’s carbon footprint and these will be communicated in time.
+In addition to the Liddeston Ridge Solar Array investment, the Port has installed 2,500 solar panels across 25 of its buildings in Milford Marina and Fish Docks and Pembroke Port and installed LED bollards throughout Milford Marina as part of a renovation programme.